myersm0/isosceles/README.md

 For Poe, the `en_edition` column indicates whether the English text is from the 1845 edition (Wiley & Putnam), the 1850 edition (Lowell & Griswold), or both.

 ## Notes on the texts
+### ELTeC
+- **Footnote markers**: Manually removed footnote marker artifacts such as "[3]" that were present in about 15 ELTeC novels, and associated linebreaks that were induced by them, if any.

 ### Poe

 - **Footnotes**: Manually removed footnotes, to focus on body text.